How travel advisories or COVID-19 affects your plan | Travel Coverage Update | FAQs

 While you’re staying in Canada, enjoying all it has to offer, let us take care of your emergency medical needs.
-We’re happy to provide immigrants and visitors to Canada, and those looking for Super Visa insurance, with emergency medical coverage that includes:
+We’re happy to provide immigrants and visitors to Canada, and those looking for Super Visa insurance, with emergency medical coverage.
+Plans feature:

 Covers hospital room and board charges, up to semi-private, unless specified by a physician (if medically necessary, charges for intensive and coronary care units are included)